bombasticSlacks/Aspirant/Game/Example-Gear.md

 ## Example [Gear](Gear)
+* This is a non-exhaustive list of the sort of gear your characters may need.
+If something isn't on this list work with your GM to come up with values for it.
-Cost is the expected cost, buying/selling it potentially would be up to 50% cheaper depending on if the other party wants it, and knows it's value.
+* Cost is the expected cost, buying/selling it potentially would be up to 50% cheaper depending on if the other party wants it, and knows it's value.

 | Name                                              | Size | Cost |
 | ------------------------------------------------- | ---- | ---- |